 Mistake #4 – Assuming your Anti-Virus Software is Activated and Updated.

-Mistake #5 – Not Backing Up Your Files.
+Mistake #5 – Not Backing Up Your Computer Files.

 This tip is not so much related to fighting off hackers as it is giving you some insurance in the case that you DO get hacked.
-Backing up your files applies both to your website files if you have a website, and all of your offline files on your computer.
-To backup your website files, you have a several options.
-You can manually drag the files to your desktop from your server, use cPanel if your hosting company uses cPanel (most do), use a plugin such as UpdraftPlus if you have a WordPress website, or even use a third party service such as DropMySite.
-To backup your offline files, you can backup to an external hard drive, to a cloud (server), or both.
-I personally use Mac’s TimeMachine to automatically backup to my external drive, as well as BackBlaze to backup all of my files to the cloud (in case of catastrophe such as my entire apartment building burning down).
+You can backup to an external hard drive, to a cloud server, or both.
+I personally use Mac’s TimeMachine to automatically backup to my external drive, as well as BackBlaze to backup all of my files to the cloud (in case of a catastrophe such as my house burning down).
 I like taking both of these precautions so that in the event that I lose everything – I won’t have actually, in fact, lost everything.